godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 Now we can have some harmony here: a user can pick any lock script to use in layer 2, while still minimizing layer 2 transaction size.
 The advantage here, is that we can preserve the same flexibility in layer 1 CKB as well in layer 2 Godwoken: one can freely pick any lock script to use.

 This actually have greater usage here: some of you might already know that we build godwoken together with polyjuice, our Ethereum compatible solution.
 Naturally, we have an Ethereum compatible lock, that enables you to use [Metamask](https://metamask.io/) together with polyjuice.
 But the story does not stop here: with a different layer 2 lock that implements, for example, EOS signature validation logic, an EOS wallet can also be empowered to call Ethereum dapps with polyjuice.
-The whole interoperability power of Nervos CKB, is perserved in Godwoken as well.
+The whole interoperability power of Nervos CKB, is preserved in Godwoken as well.

 Now we can derive the signature validation rule for a layer 2 Godwoken transaction: